Author’s note: This article was updated on 22/June/2020.

 *Here is my own answer to the question.
 It is based on my philosophical take on the issue and it should not be taken as a sole representative of the way of thinking within the economic discipline*

-Note that, to some people, this is an immoral way of thinking (the economics remains amoral though), but yet, the understanding and acceptance of the hard reality is crucial in evaluating or researching about certain development projects to determine the economic return of the lives it saved.
-For instance, what is the economic return of saving a malnourished African child?
-Of course, this is cruel to even think of, let alone writing and researching about it, but with limited resources (that can be used for other good causes or on other people who are equally unfortunate), we need some figures, some data to justify our doings on top of our moral ground.
-It helps answering the question “Why should we help those children instead of the war refugees?
+Note that, to some people, this is an immoral way of thinking (the economics remains amoral though), but yet, the understanding and acceptance of this inconvenient truth is crucial in evaluating or researching about certain development projects to determine the economic return of the lives it saved.
+For instance, what is the economic return of saving a malnourished child?
+Of course, a cruel thought, not to mention having to write and research on such topics, but with limited resources (that can be used for other good causes or on other people who are equally unfortunate), we need some figures, some data to justify our action on top of our own sense of morality.
+It helps answering the question “How should we help those children?
+What is the most cost-effective way?
+Who should we channel the fund towards first?
+The unfortunate children or the war refugees?
+How should the support be split amongst different vulnerable groups?
 Why should we prioritize the disabled and not the homeless or the unemployed?”

 Nonetheless, there is a hidden message here.
 You see, what the discussion reveals is that your life is priceless to you, but probably not to other people.
-There is a price for anyone’s life, but the only difference from the price of goods and services is that it is not universal.
+There is a price for everyone’s life, but the only difference from the price of goods and services is that it is not universal.
 Person A might value your life at

 100 (and no more than that) to break you two up, then as stupid as it may sound, $100 is the price of your love to your friend.
 Of course, to you it is priceless, but not to your good friend.
-Your parents as well might be willing to pay you a good sum of money if you are willing to go solo and focus on your study (and that is a good way of making money).
+Your parents as well might be willing to pay you a good sum of money if you are willing to spend more time away from live and more on your study.
 On the contrary, a dating agency will charge you a fee to connect you to your potential lover, and my friend, they make a profit out of your one-sided love.
 This means that for your love to come true, it costs them some effort/resources, and they simply charge you more than the cost.
 Hence, to them, your love comes at a price.

-The final conclusion is that price (or generally speaking, value you affix to something) is inherently subjective, and this subjectiveness becomes one of the bases in explaining and understanding price of all things, love and life included.
+Our final conclusion is that price (or generally speaking, value you affix to something) is inherently subjective, and this subjectiveness becomes one of the bases in explaining and understanding prices of all things, love and life included.
 Remember, it is a truism that subjectiveness is all about personal taste, personal opinion.
 So, since opinions vary from person to person, everything can be priced.
 In other words, whatever is priceless to you might not be worth as much as even a penny to somebody else.

 And that’s a wrap.